-The Committee had met on two occasions prior to the Committee being disbanded on 23 December 2016.
-On and from 23 December 2016, the full Board met on a further two occasions during the reporting period.
-From 23 December 2016 until 30 January 2017 the majority of the Board were independent, non-executive directors.
-On and from 31 January 2017 until the close of the reporting period, all Board members are independent, non-executive directors.
+During the reporting period, the Board met on ten occasions to carry out the functions, duties and powers of the Remuneration and Nomination Committee pursuant to its Charter.
+From 1 July 2017 until 23 November 2017, the Board were all independent, non-executive directors.
+On and from 24 November 2017 until the close of the reporting period, a majority of the Board members were independent, non-executive directors.

-Information about each current Board member's qualifications, skills, experience and their attendance at Remuneration and Nomination Committee meetings are set out in the Directors' Report section of the Annual Report.
+Information about each current Board member's skills, experience and their attendance at Remuneration and Nomination Committee meetings are set out in the Directors' Report section of the Annual Report.